feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

 .. code:: python

-    ((552, 15), (138, 15))
+    ((522, 15), (131, 15))

 Now, we set up :class:`SelectByInformationValue()`.
-We will pass seven categorical variables to the init parameter :code:`variables`.
+We will pass seven categorical variables to the parameter :code:`variables`.
 The transformer confirms that these variables exist within the dataset and that the variables are categorical.
-We will set parameter code:`threshold` to `0.2`.
-We see from the abovementioned tables that an IV score of 0.2 signifies medium predictive power.
+We will set the parameter :code:`threshold` to `0.2`.
+We see from the abovementioned table that an IV score of 0.2 signifies medium predictive power.

 .. code:: python